-In case of an on or off campus emergency such as a crime in progress, medical emergency, or fire, dial 911.
-PUDPS maintains a campus-wide police and security service 24 hours a day.
-PUDPS communications center dispatchers answer calls at all times.
+In case of an on or off-campus emergency such as a crime in progress, medical emergency, or fire, dial 911, followed by calling DPS at 310-506-4441 (if safe to do so).
+DPS maintains a campus-wide police and security service 24 hours a day.
+DPS communications center dispatchers answer calls at all times.
 Trained personnel respond to all requests for emergency or law enforcement services.

 CRIMES IN PROGRESS

-The University has emergency generators which activate automatically to provide limited emergency lighting to Thornton Administrative Center, Tyler Campus Center, Firestone Fieldhouse, and Public Safety during a power outage.
-Other facilities such as the Odell McConnell Law Center, Graziadio School of Business and Management and Student Health Center, and each of the Education Centers are equipped with battery operated emergency lights mounted near all exit paths.
+The University has emergency generators that activate automatically to provide limited emergency lighting to Thornton Administrative Center, Tyler Campus Center, Firestone Fieldhouse, and Public Safety during a power outage.
+Other facilities such as the Odell McConnell Law Center, Graziadio Business School, and Student Health Center, and each of the Education Centers are equipped with battery-operated emergency lights mounted near all exit paths.

 If there is no answer, please call the Department of Public Safety at (310) 506-4442.